EMERGENCY RESPONSE: CORONAVIRUS OUTBREAK

 Police, Fire and EMS services continue, and the Police and Fire Departments will respond to emergency events.
 Our 911 dispatchers are pre-screening emergency calls to determine whether any respiratory distress is involved.
 For non-emergency calls and routine reports, call the Police Department's non-emergency dispatch line at 843-918-1382.
 Or, visit the Police Department’s P2C website to report an incident.
 Myrtle Beach police officers are still conducting patrols.
 The beach wheelchair service and fingerprinting services are both suspended until further notice.

 Remember, utility payment drop boxes are available at the City Services Building, 921 North Oak Street.
 Payments and paperwork deposited into the night drop boxes will be processed after 48 hours.
 The city's drive-through service window is also open.
 You also may pay utility bills online.
 See the links below for more information.
-We will suspend water cutoffs during this emergency period.
 Questions?
 Call 843-918-1212 or send an email to firstname.lastname@example.org for information.

 - Utility Billing: Learn More